-However the choice of meats is not universal across all of Switzerland.
+And the choice of meats is not universal across Switzerland.
 A third of French-speaking Swiss eat fish while another third eat turkey or duck.
-Swiss german speakers on the other hand prefer pork according to a press release by the Swiss supermarket Coop.
+Swiss german speakers on the other hand prefer pork according to the Swiss supermarket Coop.
 Only 10% of German-speakers eat fish and 5% turkey.
+However, regardless of the language spoken, the meats and vegetables all find their way into a boiling broth.